Coaching for Leadership and Managementdifferences between hard and soft skills is:

 You Are a Supervisor or Manager

-You have already passed the individual contributor stage and have people reporting to you.
+You have already passed the individual contributor stage and have people reporting to you, perhaps 2 levels deep or more.
 In addition to the responsibilities of team leader, you need to follow HR policies and procedures regarding performance evaluations and related matters.

 What Brings You Here?